graphcommerce-org/graphcommerce/.changeset/tiny-boats-cheer.md

 '@graphcommerce/graphql': patch
 ---

-Added clickable links to measurePerformanceLink
+When running in dev mode, the CLI will now have clickable references to the backend queries made by the Mesh.